Dharmaguptaka Vinaya

 Nissaggiya Pācittiya 3

 If a bhikkhunī has finished her robes, has relinquished the kaṭhina robe, and obtains out-of-season cloth, she should accept it if she wants or needs it.
 Having accepted it, she should quickly turn it into a robe.
 If it’s enough, it’s fine.
-If it’s not enough, she may store it for one month in order to complete it.
-If she stores it longer, it’s a nissaggiya pācittiya.
+If it’s not enough, she may keep it for one month in order to complete it.
+If she keeps it longer, it’s a nissaggiya pācittiya.

 Nissaggiya Pācittiya 4